 Referred to as the “Medieval Pearl of Europe”, through the years, Germany, Sweden, Russia, and the Danes have previously controlled Estonia.
 However, in 1991, Estonia became its own independent country.
 Its hardworking people embrace their Nordic tastes and traditions and strive to continue the countries legacy.

-Estonia has been an important European country since the 13th century.
+Estonia has been a relevant European country since the 13th century.
 During that time, they housed an important trade port for trade between Russia and Scandinavia.

 Exploring Tallinn, Estonia Through Food and History

-Our tour met in the center of town where we met the group and guide, Nessa.
-We walked to our first stop on the four hour Food Sightseeing tour which was a delightful restaurant called Peppersack.
-The wait staff was dressed as either peasants or maids and we were served creamy pumpkin soup with salty pepitas.
-Their billowy bread, with soft spread garlic butter, was heavenly.
-I could not wait to take a selfie with our waiter who was dressed in a medieval costume.
+We walked to our first stop on the four-hour Food Sightseeing tour, which was a delightful restaurant called Peppersack.
+The waitstaff was dressed as peasants and maids and served us a tasty pumpkin soup with salty pepitas.
+Billowy bread with soft spread garlic butter accompanied the soup and tasted heavenly.
+I had to take a photo with our waiter, whose medieval costume I loved.

-The next stop was to an outdoor kiosk where we sampled a variety of smoked, herb, sweet, and garlic almonds.
-The stand looked like it was from the Beauty and the Beast movie set; it was adorable and the almonds were warm, fragrant, and yummy.
+The next stop was to a street vendor for a sampling of smoked, herb, sweet, and garlic almonds.
+The stand looked like it was straight from the Beauty and the Beast movie set.
+The almonds were warm, fragrant, and yummy

-After the almonds came a local assorted goods store that sold Estonia’s famous pepper schnapps drink.
-The shopkeeper called for us to stand on one foot, hold the glass full of pepper schnapps a certain way, then drink the shot of what tasted like disgusting liquid fire.
-Uugghh.
-It was just as bad as it sounded.
-Though we appreciated the gesture, we did not make any purchases at this store.
+After the almonds, we went to a local store with assorted goods that sold Estonia’s famous Pepper Schnapps.
+The shopkeeper called for us to stand on one foot, hold a glass full of pepper schnapps, and then shoot it.
+I’m pretty sure she had one with us.
+The schnapps was disgusting to me, and tasted like liquid fire.
+Though we appreciated the gesture, we did not make any purchases here.

 And Then There Were More!

-At a local chef’s marketplace called Gourmet Club, we tried their traditional black bread.
-The bread was loaded with nuts and raisins, and topped with their popular bottled tomato chutney.
+At a local marketplace called Gourmet Club, we tried traditional Estonian black bread.
+The bread was loaded with nuts and raisins and topped with popular bottled tomato chutney.
 It was a slice of heaven!

-Taking a break from food, Nessa took inside a historical building with a spiral staircase.
-It lead to a rooftop that offered a view of the entire town, which was great for photos.
-She gave us a quick history lesson, but did not bog us down with too many facts.
+Taking a break from food, Nessa took us inside a historical building with a spiral staircase that led to a rooftop that offered a view of the entire city.
+It was spectacular.
+We could see a handicraft market beneath us, and the photo-ops were excellent.
+Nessa gave us a quick history lesson but did not bog us down with too many facts.

-Old Town is full of friendly and beautiful people.
+Old Town Tallinn is full of friendly and beautiful people.
 The shops, much to my surprise, were filled with very high-end goods.
 It was some of the best shopping in Europe that I have experienced thus far.
-My favorite was Bracchialini, an accessories store filled with exquisite novelty handbags.
+My favorite was Bracchialini, an accessories store selling exquisite novelty handbags.

 Our last food stop was to a restaurant that served popular Estonian and Russian dishes.
-The plates resembled bruschetta with two different toppings.
-The first was topped with fat back, cheese and chives, while the other with an anchovy-like fish, cooked with juice and spices.
-I lost interest in the description because the shiny scales of the fish were looking at me.
+The plates resembled bruschetta and had two different toppings.
+First, was the fatback, cheese, and chives, and second, was an anchovy-looking fish that didn’t look good at all to me.

-My friend and I took a bite of each of them, but this was way too far out of our comfort zones.
-The redeeming part of this stop was the Kama they gave us to drink.
-Kama is a powdery beverage made from grains, peas, and sometimes milk or yogurt and is usually served for breakfast or dessert.
-Not only was the drink picture perfect, garnished with a lovely persimmon, but it tasted almond-like.
-I loved it and would definitely order this again!
+We tried each of them, but they were way out of our comfort zone.
+The redeeming part of this stop was the Kama drink they gave us.
+Kama is a powdery beverage made from grains, peas, and sometimes milk or yogurt.
+It is typically served for breakfast or dessert.
+Not only was the drink picture-perfect and garnished with a cute persimmon, but it tasted almond-like, and I loved it.

 Tallinn is one of the most non-religious countries in Europe, but many of their old churches date back to the 13th and 15th centuries.
-They were fun to photograph and see the historic data inscribed on the wall tablets.
-We also visited Raepteek, the oldest pharmacy in Europe where legend says marzipan was invented for medicinal purposes.
-We sampled the marzipan, too.
+They were fun to photograph and read the historic data inscribed on the wall tablets.
+We visited Raepteek, the oldest pharmacy in Europe, where legend says marzipan was invented for medicinal purposes.
+We got to sample the marzipan, too.

-Lastly we toured the Luscher and Matiesen Wine Museum.
-A delightful guide showed us through the museum and shared the history of its owner, the local legends, and drink culture.
-We each had a glass of their local Estonian wine while we snacked on olives, cheeses, and meats.
-The Estonian wine process has a long way to go as it was pretty rank.
+Lastly, we toured the Luscher and Matiesen Wine Museum.
+A charming guide showed us around the museum and shared the history of its owner, the local legends, and drink culture.
+We each sipped a glass of their local Estonian wine while snacking on olives, cheeses, and meats.
+The Estonian wine process has a long way to go as we didn’t find it good.

-Be sure not to miss the Tallinn’s gothic Town Hall Square.
-It has remained the heart of the city for over seven centuries.
-While we were there, they were preparing for a concert.
-Tallinn is plentiful in fairs and live theater performances.
-In the winter months, they even have a Christmas market.
+Be sure not to miss the Tallinn’s gothic Town Hall Square, which has remained the heart of the city for over seven centuries.
+Tallinn is plentiful in fairs and live theater performances, and in the winter months, they have a Christmas market.

 Falling in Love with Tallinn, Estonia

-Our day ended with a cab ride back to the ship with an adorable driver that expressed his love for American culture and music.
-He raved about Estonia and explained that a local had invented Skype and that the country had a successful flat tax system.
+Our day ended with a cab ride back to the ship with a sweet driver who expressed his love for American culture and music.
+He raved about Estonia and shared that a local had invented Skype and that they had a successful flat tax system.
 I found Tallinn to be the friendliest European city I have visited and cannot wait for a return trip.